-Apple has announced Apple Card, a new digital credit card that's going to work seamlessly with your iPhone.
-The sad news is that it's US only (so far), but there's no need to panic if you're in the UK.
+(Pocket-lint) - Apple Card is a digital credit card from Apple that works seamlessly with your iPhone.
+The sad news is that it's only available in the US, but there's no need to panic if you're in the UK.

 There are some alternatives that will give you some of the most attractive features of Apple Card in the UK, while avoiding some of Apple Card's shortcomings.